paulagoetz/resilientsupplystrategiespandemicsSD/README.md

-Model files, python files and data to support the results of this paper.
+Model files, python files and data to support the results of the to be published paper: "Resilient Supply Strategies: An exploratory system dynamics approach".
 In the folder Phython files you can find the supporting pyhton workbooks.
 The folder data contains the data packages used for the different python workbooks.